 Poker is not only legal in Florida’s tribal casinos but is also hugely popular.
 The state has over 800 poker tables, and the legal minimum age to play at these venues, including Seminole Hard Rock, is 18.
 Sweepstakes poker online follows the same system as casino games and offers another way to enjoy online gambling in Florida without real-money poker rooms.

 Bingo is available to play at tribal casinos in Florida, and online gambling companies are looking to make it a hit on the internet.
-However, there were no online gambling sites in Florida offering bingo in 2021.

 Daily Fantasy Sports (DFS)